metaforensics-ai/semantics-av-cli/EULA.md

 ### **3.3 The Law of Acknowledgment: Mandatory Attribution**

-Any product, service, or distribution that incorporates, bundles, or redistributes the Publicly Available Platform **must** provide **clear and conspicuous attribution** to Meta Forensics Corp. and the SemanticsAV Platform.
+Any product, service, or distribution that incorporates or utilizes the Publicly Available Platform **must** provide **clear and conspicuous attribution** to Meta Forensics Corp. and the SemanticsAV Platform.

 **Required Attribution:**
 - Product documentation, legal notices, or "About" sections must include: *"Powered by SemanticsAV"* or *"Malware detection provided by SemanticsAV Platform"*